daniel-ilett/blog/_posts/2019-04-12-tut1-0-smo-shader-basics.md

 We use `struct`s to pass data between shaders.
 These names are also just convention, but the `appdata` struct is used to pass data to the vertex shader, and the `v2f` struct is used to pass the output of the vertex shader to the fragment shader as an input.

 The `appdata` struct contains two variables - a four-element vector called `vertex`, denoting vertex positions, and a two-element vector called `uv`, denoting texture coordinates.
-As it turns out, the `v2f` struct passes these exact same variables to the fragment shader (after some processing); for now, you don;t need to worry about the difference between `POSITION` and `SV_POSITION` - just nod and agree.
+As it turns out, the `v2f` struct passes these exact same variables to the fragment shader (after some processing); for now, you don't need to worry about the difference between `POSITION` and `SV_POSITION` - just nod and agree.

 ~~~glsl
 sampler2D _MainTex;